No Cold War Statement on the War Without End

 The human spirit is far too strong to be vanquished by tormenters.
 It uses every avenue, as you should, to refuse a world in which this history of war without end determines our future.

-In 2026, US President Donald Trump has deepened and initiated five major conflicts on the planet.
-Three of them are being conducted alongside the government of Israel, which operates in a twinned manner with the United States government (alongside European countries which provide diplomatic support and weaponry).
-Each of these wars violates the United Nations Charter, making them illegal acts that should receive chastisement in the UN Security Council; all of them are wars of aggression, which means that the person who authorised them is a war criminal.
+This pattern is evident in the current conjuncture.
+In 2026, US President Donald Trump deepened or initiated five major conflicts on the planet.
+Three of them are being conducted alongside the government of Israel, which operates in a twinned manner with the United States government, alongside European countries that provide diplomatic support and weaponry.
+Each of these wars violates the United Nations Charter, making them illegal acts that should receive condemnation in the UN Security Council; all of them are wars of aggression, which means that the person who authorised them is a war criminal.

 These five wars are related to each other, being part of the US-driven imperialism that has begun to shape the planet (we are aware of other wars, in Myanmar, Sudan, and Ukraine, for example, but those will be for another statement).
 Unable to drive an agenda to recover its declined economic power and the rise of the Global South (particularly China), the United States has shifted its focus to its military force.
 But even here, the United States finds that it can destroy infrastructure and kill civilians, but it cannot seem to subdue nations politically.
 Each of these countries stands tall.
 None of them are willing to surrender.

 Despair and demoralisation are not to be the mood of the world’s people.
-From Cuba to Palestine, those who are being fired upon fight back with everything that they have at their disposal.
+From Cuba to Palestine, those who are being fired upon fight back with everything they have at their disposal.
 They require the world to stand with them and not to be despondent.
 They require condemnation of US imperialism, and they require that we never treat such violence as normal.
 These wars appear to be without end.
 But they will end.
-The human spirit is far too strong to be vanquished by tormenters.
-It uses every avenue, as you should, to refuse a world in which this history of war without end determines our future.
+The human spirit is far too strong to be vanquished by tormentors.
+It uses every avenue to refuse a world in which this history of war without end determines our future.